annekat/BuildNight/README.md

 6. In github, select Test
 7. Go back to Travis - you should see the test has failed
-8. Add a hello world command to the Git Hub repo so the test will pass in goserver.go, add the following command to the very end //hello world! fmt.Printf("Hello, world.\n")
+8. Add a hello world command to the Git Hub repo so the test will pass in goserver.go, add the following command to the very end func StubForTesting() string {
+    return "of the burger king"

 For deploying to Heroku
 - Follow the instructions https://devcenter.heroku.com/articles/deploying-go